sdhaduk/LLM-From-Scratch/README.md

 * Combined cleaned documents, seperating them by <|endoftext|> to preserve semantic boundaries, into .pt files of customizable size

 ### Model Train Loop
-* Warmup and cosine decay learning rate schedule
+* Added warmup, cosine decay, and gradient clipping to stabalize training
-* Mixed precision training by using torch.amp for autocast and GradScaler to reduce memory and improve speed
+* Mixed precision training by using torch.amp for autocast and GradScaler to reduce memory and improve speed of training
 * Can interrupt model training and resume from where training left off
 * Uses GaLoreAdamW for memory-efficient training with low-rank gradient projections